Fronted Adverbials and other Pointless Jargon

 Fronted adverbials are a symptom of the new push for grammar that's part of the Gove curriculum revolution.
 Until a couple of years ago, I doubt if anyone had ever heard the term.
 It certainly never cropped up in my extensive English, Latin and Greek grammar lessons at school.

 I'm a believer in good grammar*.
-But I hate jargon, and that's what I think the term "fronted adverbial" is.
-Jargon is like a secret code that only the 'experts' understand.
-It's designed to make those insiders feel important, and to exclude others.
+But I hate jargon, and that's effectively what the term "fronted adverbial" is.
+Jargon is language that 'experts' use to make themselves feel important, while excluding others.
 When you're on the inside, it's easy to forget that what you regard as technical terminology is, to those not part of your circle, nothing more than jargon that makes a simple idea seem complicated.
-There are plenty of other examples in primary schools, including "number bonds" and "partitioning", terms being used to describe ideas we already understood before somebody decided to give them new names.
+It's bad enough in adult circles, but unforgivable in primary schools.
+There's jargon in primary maths, too.
+Many parents are intimidated by terminology such as "Number bonds" and "partitioning", which are used to describe ideas we already understood before somebody decided to give them labels we have to remember.

 I'm reminded of one of Richard Feynman's anecdotes, about when his father used to take him for walks in the woods to discover about the natural world.
 Feynman's friends would tease him that despite these walks in the woods, he still didn't know the names of particular birds.
 His father pointed out: "You can know the name of a bird in all the languages of the world, but when you're finished, you'll know absolutely nothing whatever about the bird".